nitlang/nitutorial/03_control.md

 end
 ~~~

 `loop` is used as a infinite loop.
-It usually requires some aditionnal explicit `break` to control the exit.
+It usually requires some additional explicit `break` to control the exit.
-It is used to impliment `do while/until` loops or `while` loops with a complex exit condition.
+It is used to implement `do while/until` loops or `while` loops with a complex exit condition.

 ~~~nit
 nb = 0